-How to fix lagging issues using an ethernet connection?
+How to fix lag issues by using an ethernet connection

 Help & Troubleshooting

 In a few rare cases when the cursor lags or gets randomly disconnected, we recommend using an ethernet connection instead of wifi, as it is usually faster, more secure, and more reliable.
 An ethernet connection will ensure further stability when using Synergy.

 You will need an ethernet cable, and perhaps a USB ethernet adapter, as most modern laptops don't have an ethernet port.
 But if you're an Apple user, you can use a single thunderbolt 1 and 2 cable to form a network bridge between your computers.
 In this case, you won’t need an ethernet cable or switch; simply connect your two Macs together with a thunderbolt cable.